 Superette makes every effort to practice Conscious Consumerism.
 In 2020 our retail stores began purchasing their supplies from eSupply Canada, a certified Aborginal Business.

 Starting in June 2021 any purchase made on our e-commerce site provides our customers the ability to donate 1% of their order to one of four vetted non-profits: Ottawa Food Bank, FoodShare Toronto, Last Prisoners Project, and The Gord Downie & Chanie Wenjack Fund.

 We believe that independent small businesses make up the vibrant fabric of our neighbourhoods.
 In 2020 Sup is proud to announce that we’ve generated over $10,000 in sales for local restaurants through our community marketing initiatives.
-Our existing “Munchie Phone” partners are: Banditos, Big Trouble Pizza, Lambo’s Deli & Grocery, and Rosedale Diner. 🍔
+Our existing “Munchie Phone” partners are: Banditos, Maker Pizza, Lambo’s Deli & Grocery, Rosedale Diner and Rose & Sons. 🍔

 Consistency is key and we are committed to keeping up with these initiatives and improving on them.
 Our vision is to make Superette the cornerstone for every neighbourhood we open a shop in.